alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ###Tender licences

-You usually have 21 days to let the RPA if your quote has been accepted.
+You usually have 21 days to let know the RPA if your quote has been accepted.

 If your tender deadline is extended by 10 days, you can get an extra 21 days to let the RPA know if it’s been accepted.